MichelBartz/Tachyon/README.markdown

 # Tachyon framework for PHP5.3+

-Tachyon is a PHP micro framework inspired by [web.py](http://webpy.org) released under the MIT public license.
+Tachyon is a PHP micro framework inspired by [web.py](http://webpy.org) and by the the [MicroPHP](http://microphp.org/) initiative released under the MIT public license.

 ## Features